Efficient Discovery of Actual Causality in Stochastic Systems: Experimental Evaluation

 \subsection{Causality Analysis}

-In~\Cref{ex:model,ex:smt}, we demonstrated the cause of failure in the Mountain Car case study.
 In this section, we apply the causal discovery method to the DTMCs generated from an F-16 simulation scenario by counterfactual computation trees where the probability of failure is lower than in the actual world.
 Causal analysis for the Lunar Lander case study is provided in \Cref{app:extra-causal}.

 \Cref{fig:f16-CA} illustrates a scenario from the F-16 Autopilot Simulation where the aircraft starts at an altitude of 1000ft and is expected to reach $1400 \pm \epsilon$ ft within a specific time frame.
 Failure occurs either when the aircraft does not reach the target altitude within the time limit or violates one of the safety constraints such as G-force ($\gforce$) or angle of attack ($\aoa$).
-Our SMT solving technique identifies $\varphi_c \triangleq (\alt = 1293 \land \speed = 610\land \aoa = -1.1\land \pit = 13\land \gforce = -1.4)$ and the computation tree observable in \Cref{fig:f16-CA} is the actual world, as a result, \Cref{fig:f16-CAcount} is the counterfactual world.
+Our SMT solving technique identifies $\varphi^c \triangleq (\alt = 1293 \land \speed = 610\land \aoa = -1.1\land \pit = 13\land \gforce = -1.4)$ and the computation tree observable in \Cref{fig:f16-CA} is the actual world, as a result, \Cref{fig:f16-CAcount} is the counterfactual world.
 In this simulation, the aircraft starts to gain altitude by adjusting the elevators and throttles.
 However, due to noise (e.g., turbulence), it may reach one of the following three states: $s_1 \triangleq (\alt = 1087 \land \speed = 601 \land \aoa = 10.3 \land \pit = 24 \land \gforce = 2.52 )$ with probability 0.32, $s_2 \triangleq (\alt = 1132 \land \speed = 665 \land \aoa = 9.7 \land \pit = 29 \land \gforce = 2.76 )$ with probability 0.22, and $s_3 \triangleq (\alt = 1021 \land \speed = 619 \land \aoa = 9.1 \land \pit = 28 \land \gforce = 2.72)$ with probability 0.47.